Babylon (book): Mesopotamian mythology

 Motifs from Mesopotamian mythology are widely represented in the book by various references, symbolic coincidences and the final denouement.
+Tatarsky encounters this mythology in a fictional antiquarian text, "Babylon: The Three Chaldean Riddles", which he reads in "Tikhamat-2".
 The most prominent image is the one of Ishtar – goddess, feminine origin related to Venus.
 It's the most constant and significant theme, the rest appears as a support for it.
 The idea beneath the motif of Mesopotamian Mythology seem to serve the purpose of deification of advertising as in the end the most powerful media corporation appears to be a Chaldean Guild sustaining (preserving) the balance between good and evil by means of deft informational manipulations.
-Tatarsky's experimenting with fly agaric mushrooms (Amanita muscaria species) that give him creative inspiration also has mythological background – fly agarics are sacred mushrooms of Ishtar, consequently it looks like the goddess inspires him.
+Tatarsky's experimenting with fly agaric mushrooms (Amanita muscaria species) that give him creative inspiration also has mythological background – within the novel's mythology, fly agarics are sacred mushrooms of Ishtar, consequently it looks like the goddess inspires him.
 Tatarsky's name also bears a sign of symbolism – Vavilen, apart from being an acronym from the names of Vasily Aksyonov and Vladimir Ilyich Lenin, can also be interpreted as a variation of the word Babylon, or Vavilon in Russian.

 Consumerism

 The subject of consumerism is discussed on several levels:

 – Conceptual level.
-Society is presented as a primitive abstract organism – ’'oranus'’.
+Society is presented as a primitive abstract organism – oranus.
 Oranus is a virtual embodiment of man's longing for possession.
 On biological level, it is equal to a multi-cell primitive mollusk.
-However it is able to steer society's economical processes by means of various media and among others advertising.
+However it is able to steer society's economic processes by means of various media and among others advertising.

 – The theme of advertising creates the ground-level of the novel.
 It depicts the mechanics by means of which one group of people stimulates consumption of goods by the other group of people at the same time fulfilling their own demand for material values.

 – Material level.
 Set in post-Soviet Russia the image of materialistic approach to life is especially successful because Soviet attachment to things, stemming from the constant lack of material goods during the seventy year Soviet period, is incomparable to any other.
 Therefore, when Pelevin captured the stage of initial "making up for things amassment" the effect turned out to be particularly powerful.
 The most successful image in the book is the exhibition of monetarist minimalism – an exposition of certificates issued by various auctions and art dealers confirming the price paid for this or another work of art.

 – Drug abuse as a signifier of status.
 Tatarsky presents a specific approach to taking drugs as a marking point on the social level.
 Discussed in latter chapter.